Madgeaaaaa/MY_VULN_2/Tenda/VULN10.md

 ------
 ### **Vulnerability Description**

-The Tenda AC10 enterprise router firmware version V15.11.0.6 (1068_1546_841) contains an information disclosure vulnerability.
+The Tenda W15E v2 router firmware version V15.11.0.6 (1068_1546_841) contains an information disclosure vulnerability.
 The RouterCfm.cfg configuration file can be accessed without authentication through the /cgi-bin/DownloadCfg/RouterCfm.cfg endpoint.
 This allows remote attackers to obtain sensitive information, including administrative account credentials and other configuration parameters.

 ---